Sanford-Lab/spires-lab.github.io/_pages/openings.md

 ---

 # Open Positions
-We are currently looking for one PhD student and up to three postdoctoral fellows to join the SPIRES lab in Fall 2023!
+We are currently looking for postdoctoral fellows to join the SPIRES lab in Fall 2025!
 We are also accepting up to 3 research masters students in the [MESc](https://environment.yale.edu/academics/masters/mfs-mesc) program.

 ## PhD Position

+**There are not currently open PhD positions in the lab in the School of Environment.
+Interested students can apply to the Political Science PhD program at Yale**

 My doctoral students work on how political and economic institutions influence when natural resources are conserved or exploited.
 My doctoral students all have a strong statistics, modeling, machine learning, or remote sensing background and are interested in environmental political economy questions.
 Most take 2 years of coursework and at least one field exam in the Political Science, Statistics and Data Science, or Economics departments.
 More information and the application can be found [here](https://environment.yale.edu/admissions/doctoral)